N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 Why is €582 the cut-off point?
 Because if you withdraw more than €582 per month with the standard N26 card you're going to exceed the €9.90 monthly cost of N26 Black in withdrawal fees (1.7% of €582 = €9.90).

 But this is just from a purely financial standpoint.
-There's more to consider, as you also get comprehensive insurance coverage with N26 Black that doesn’t come with N26 standard, including the following:
+There's more to consider, as you also get comprehensive insurance coverage with N26 You from Allianz Global Assistance Europe, one of Europe's largest insurance providers.

 Travel curtailment insurance & early return

-The NFC-enabled card has a tungsten core weighing 18 grams, making it three times heavier than standard cards.
+The contactless, stainless steel card comes in three distinct metallic shades (Charcoal Black, Slate Grey & Quartz Rose) and has a tungsten core.
+It weighs 18 grams, making it three times heavier than standard bank cards.
 It is Europe’s first metal core card that supports contactless payments.

 The card logos are mechanically etched and it has a double-coated matte black finish.
 The card number, CVV and 10-digit card ID number (token) are printed on the back.

 What we've discussed so far is only the tip of the N26 iceberg.
-The following features and aspects of banking with N26 will give you a more complete picture of the services you get when you become a customer.
+The following features and aspects of banking with N26 will give you a more complete picture of the services you gain access to when you become an N26 customer.

 Note that all the following features are available to all N26 products, although many are presently only available in specific countries.